muratkeremozcan/books/aws/Burning-Monk/Testing-Serverless-Apps/README.md

 > Question to Yan: In the API gateway test strategy diagram, could we do some of the request validation, request transform and response transform with schema testing (for example with [https://useoptic.com/docs](https://t.co/dCOdJZY6DH))  and/or  consumer driven contract testing (pact) ?
 We are looking for ways to have less e2e, while not losing too much confidence
 >
 > Yan: You can, but you won't get the same level of confidence since Optic would be written against your service's schema / Pact tests would be written against the contract, **but you're not validating weather your configuration of API Gateway matches the schema / contract** without exercising the API endpoints in some sort of e2e tests
+>
+> If you move those into your code instead (as in, don't use API Gateway's built-in request validation, and do it in your function instead) , then the Pact tests would be much more reliable because they'd execute your code that performs those validation and transformation.
+So when you run your Pact tests, they'll exercise your code and you can be sure the validation logic is working.
+If you use API Gateway to do request validation (and I think that's better) then you won't be able to use Pact to check the request validation logic.
+>
+> TL, DR; use e2e & API Gateway to do request validation, and you can use some lower level tests for request transform and response transform.

 #### Other API Gateway capabilities